borenstein-lab/MIMOSA2shiny/docs/faqs.md

 represent true relationships, but should be interpreted more cautiously than positively correlated metabolites.

 <h4 id="negativeTaxa">What does it mean for a taxon to have a negative contribution value?</h4>
-The contribution values produced by MIMOSA2 are a measure of each taxon's importance in explaining variance in measurements of that metabolite.
+The contribution values produced by MIMOSA2 are a measure of each taxon's importance in explaining variance in measurements of a specific metabolite.
 The taxa with the largest contribution values, positive or negative, can be considered the largest potential influencers.
 A positive contribution value indicates that if that taxon were removed, the metabolite would be less variable than is actually observed.
 A negative contribution value indicates that if that taxon were removed, the metabolite is predicted to be more variable than is actually observed.
 This means that the negatively-contributing taxon is somehow compensating for or mitigating the predicted metabolic effects of other taxa.

 <h4 id="thresholds">What cutoff(s) should I use to identify microbial metabolites and contributing taxa?</h4>